What is CBG? Is CBG better than CBD for pain and inflammation?

 Is CBG better than CBD or THC for pain and inflammation?
 Some studies say yes – at least for certain conditions.
+Read on to learn all about CBG effects and CBG benefits.
+If you’d like to try it for yourself, Rare Cannabinoid Company offers premium, purified CBG oil tinctures and tasty, vegan CBG gummies.

 Many people are turning to CBD and cannabis for help with physical and mental wellness, but there’s another cannabinoid that may be even more beneficial for specific ailments.
 That rare cannabinoid is CBG (cannabigerol).

-CBG appears to have antioxidant, anti-inflammatory, neuroprotective and anti-bacterial properties, according to the latest research.
+CBG appears to have antioxidant, anti-inflammatory, and neuroprotective according to the latest research.
 It shows potential promise for use in Parkinson’s, Alzheimer’s and Huntington’s diseases as well as for other dementias, muscular sclerosis, certain cancers, inflammatory bowel disease (IBS) and against “superbug” MRSA.
 It may even have greater analgesic, pain relieving effects than THC.
 Read on to learn more about CBG, the scientific studies exalting its potential uses and how to take CBG.

 What is CBG?